 About Net Metering

-Net metering is a billing arrangement that allows customers who generate some or all of their own electricity from renewable sources such as solar panels to send any excess electricity they generate back to the grid and receive credits on their utility bill.
-This allows customers to offset their consumption of electricity from the utility company by sending their excess generation back to the grid.
+Net metering is a billing arrangement that allows customers who generate some or all of their electricity from renewable sources, such as solar panels, to send any excess electricity they generate back to the grid to receive credits on their utility bill.
+This allows customers to offset their electricity consumption from the utility company by sending their excess generation back to the grid.

-Net billing is similar to net metering but the compensation for the excess energy generated is based on the utility's avoided cost rate, rather than the retail rate.
+Net billing is similar to net metering, but compensation for the excess energy generated is based on the utility's avoided cost rate rather than the retail rate.
 The avoided cost rate is the cost that the utility company would have incurred to generate or purchase the same amount of electricity from other sources.
-This rate is typically lower than the retail rate that customers are charged for electricity consumed from the grid.
+This rate is much lower than the retail rate customers are charged for electricity consumed from the grid, as the retail rate is meant to incorporate other fixed charges by the utility operator, such as for grid maintenance and overhead.